Community Living Specialist

-This full-time position, is based at Silver Birch in Mishawaka.
-You will be responsible for providing information, referrals, and options to individuals when they access the Aging and Disability Resource Center and is responsible for addressing client needs and managing the coordination of individuals’ on-going care, with a focus on serving individuals applying for the Medicaid Waiver for Assisted Living services and individuals residing in Assisted Living communities with services funded by the Medicaid Waiver.
+This full-time position is responsible for providing information, referrals, and options to individuals when they access the Aging and Disability Resource Center and is responsible for addressing client needs and managing the coordination of individuals’ on-going care, with a focus on serving individuals applying for the Medicaid Waiver for Assisted Living services and individuals residing in Assisted Living communities with services funded by the Medicaid Waiver.
 This position’s primary functions include initiating Assisted Living services under the A& D and TBI Medicaid Waivers and performing on-going care management functions for Waiver individuals residing in Assisted Living communities.
 This position supports the organization’s mission to promote independence and empower individuals served, while advocating for the individuals when needed.

 ESSENTIAL DUTIES include the following.
 Other duties may be assigned.

-- Meet with individuals, families, and caregivers to provide comprehensive assessment of needs and facilitate Options Counseling.
+• Meet with individuals, families, and caregivers to provide comprehensive assessment of needs and facilitate Options Counseling.
 Identify the individual’s strengths, values, and preferences.
 Identify resources available to individual including their circle of support (formal and informal supports) and community

-- Assist in accessing home and community based services that would meet identified Take action to initiate appropriate services.
+• Assist in accessing home and community based services that would meet identified needs.
+Take action to initiate appropriate services.
 Develop initial service plan and submit level of care documentation.
 Update, reduce, and terminate care plans/services based on the individual’s current needs.
-Follow-up to ensure services are meeting the individual’s needs.
+Followup to ensure services are meeting the individual’s needs.
 Use resources wisely, ensuring services are cost-effective, appropriate, and needed.

 EDUCATION AND/OR EXPERIENCE REQUIREMENTS